redpony/cmu-mt-11731/hw4.md

     ./tools/get-new-assignments

-We have provided you with a trivial ranking algorithm that simply sorts the translation candidate list by $p(e|f)$.
+We have provided you with a trivial ranking algorithm that simply sorts the translation candidate list by $p(e \mid f)$.
-You will additionally be given several hundred thousand parallel Czech-English sentences along with some training data extracted therefrom.
+You will additionally be given several hundred thousand parallel Czech–English sentences along with some training data extracted therefrom.
-For convenience, we also provide dependency parses and POS tags for each sentence in training set.
+For convenience (and to inspire you!), we also provide dependency parses and POS tags for each input sentence in training, dev, and test sets.

 At test time, you will be given a new set of tuples $(x, c)$ and asked to predict, for each of these, the corresponding $y$ from among all the translation options for $x$ that you find in the provided phrase table (we denote the set of translation options as $\mathscr{Y}(x)$).